powercord-org/documentation/2-plugin-api/5-settings.md

 ## The basics
 ### Limits & constrains
-Each plugin has a maximum quota of 8MB.
+Each plugin has a maximum quota of 8MB for its settings storage.
 This is to ensure plugins cannot go wild and eat user's disk space.
 If you attempt to do a set operation that'd exceed the quota, an `Error` will be thrown.
 The size is computed based on the compressed JSON representation of all the settings.

 Settings are also limited to types that can be stored as JSON.
 Symbols, functions, bigints, sets, maps aren't supported.
 If you attempt to store an unsupported data structure, an `Error` will be thrown.